dk731/cube-doc/docs/transforms-doc/content.md

 # Introduction

 Transformation are more complex but also very powerful tool that allows to _translate_, _scale_ or _rotate_ idividual scene objects or even whole scene.
-Use of build-in transformation system allows to produce complicated output with almost none performance loos at a cost for a few lines. `#LIBRARY_NAME` have buil-in transformation system and in this section you would be able to find out everythink about it.
+Use of build-in transformation system allows to produce complicated output with almost none performance loos at a cost for a few lines.
+Library have built-in transformation system and in this section you would be able to find out everythink about it.

 ## Matrices